Would you like to sit on a wooden bench on top of a rock and watch the beauty of nature? So this is one of the best places to get such an experience.

 Final Word

-Kandy View Point is one of the must-visit places during your Kandy City Tour.
+Kandy View Point is one of the must-visit places during our Kandy Tour.
 If you are a foreigner who loves to visit there, you can easily contact us as your trusted tour agency in Kandy.

 The Pinnawala Elephant Orphanage is a unique and popular attraction in Sri Lanka.
 Located in the village of Pinnawala in Sabaragamauwa Province, about 90 kilometers northeast of Colombo, the orphanage is home to a large number of rescued elephants (around 80) that have been given a second chance at life.
 The elephants are taken care of by a team of dedicated caretakers and are a major tourist attraction in Sri Lanka.